roytanck/network-admin-assistant/readme.txt

 Also when a plugin is updated, sometimes it will need to be reconfigured.
 This plugin can help you find the sites this applies to, so you don't have to manually go through all of them.

 The plugin also adds a 'view' to the Users screen, that filters the list to show only users with no role anywhere on the network.
-You can then decide whether they need to be deleted.
+You can then decide whether they need to be removed at the network level.

 = Is this going to slow down my site? =